Skip to the content

 Robert Douglas-Fairhurst

-He writes regularly for publications including the Daily Telegraph, TLS, New Statesman and Art Newspaper.
-Radio and television appearances include Start the Week and The Culture Show, and he has also acted as the historical consultant on BBC productions of Jane Eyre, Emma and Great Expectations.
-In 2015 he was elected a Fellow of the Royal Society of Literature.
-He lives in Oxford.
+He writes regularly for publications including Times, Spectator, Literary Review, Guardian, and TLS; other essays and reviews have appeared in publications including the Daily Telegraph, Prospect, and Vogue.
+Radio and television appearances include Start the Week and The Culture Show, and he has also acted as the historical consultant on BBC productions of Jane Eyre, Emma, Great Expectations, the BBC drama series Dickensian and both of the Enola Holmes feature films for Netflix.
+He has judged the Man Booker Prize and the Baillie Gifford Prize, and in 2015 he was elected a Fellow of the Royal Society of Literature.

 Robert Douglas-Fairhurst Titles